A continuous variable quantum battery with wireless and remote charging: IV. Conclusions

 \section{IV.~Conclusions}

-In this paper, the wireless and remote charging of a continuous variable quantum system based on the two coupled LC circuits is studied.
-The coupling between capacitance and inductance achieves the goal that the couplings in the Hamiltonian of the system contain only the rotating or anti-rotating wave.
-This paper points out that the rotating wave is helpful to transfer energy between the charger and the battery, while the anti-rotating wave coupling can transform the interacting energy into ergotropy.
-Enhancing the anti-rotating wave coupling results in more ergotropy.
-For the case that the initial quantum state of the charger is at the thermal state.
-The rotating or anti-rotating wave coupling alone cannot make the ergotropy exist in the battery.
+In this paper, the wireless and remote charging of a continuous variable quantum battery based on the two coupled LC circuits is investigated.
+In the quibit battery, the characteristic frequencies of the charger and the battery must reach resonance for the battery to achieve maximum ergotropy.
+In our continuous variable quantum battery, the system can obtain more ergotropy only when the battery's frequency is greater than that of the charger.
+Ours can be called as a charging scheme of non-resonant continuous variable quantum battery.
+The primary advantage of the scheme is that it allows us to regulate the strengthes of the rotating and counter-rotating wave couplings by adjusting the relative position and distance between the capacitors and inductors, thereby providing an opportunity to study the roles of the couplings in battery charging dynamics.
+It is shown that the rotating and counter-rotating one play different roles during the charging process.
+The rotating wave coupling is helpful to transfer energy between the charger and the battery.
+The counter-rotating wave coupling can convert the interaction energy into ergotropy.
+Enhancing the counter-rotating wave coupling results in more ergotropy.
+For the case that the initial quantum state of the charger is a thermal state, the rotating or counter-rotating wave coupling alone can not make the ergotropy exist in the battery.
 It is necessary to make the two couplings cooperate with each other and produce quantum coherence in the system.
-It provides an idea for the use of the energy of the thermal state or even the thermal reservoir.
-At the same time, we have simulated the effects of $k_{L}$ and $k_{C}$ on the maximum value of $E_{e}(t)$ and $R(t)$, which provides a numerical simulation for the actual use of the energy of the thermal state.
-The numerical simulations reveal that the presence of detuning between the battery and the charger can lead to more ergotropy for the battery.
-This conclusion is different from what previous studies predicted.
-In terms of precise manipulation, our proposed long-distance charging scheme has lower operational requirements and longer charging distances.
-Finally, a method that allows the strong coupling to contain only the rotating or counter-rotating wave is presented, which provides a solution to study the effect of containing only rotating or counter-rotating wave coupling in experiments.
+The coherence is more significant than the quantum entanglement for the ergotropy of the continuous variable quantum battery.
+The charging distance of our quantum battery with wireless and remote charging far exceeds that of existing quibit batteries.
+Our work provides an general solution for the utilizing of the energy of the thermal reservoir.